 The truth is that kids have had regular exposure to violence and aggression since they were toddlers.
 Whether it’s the time they got bopped with a block after taking a playmate’s toy or the countless hours spent watching cartoon characters being smashed by anvils, violence has been a part of their life from the very beginning.
 As children grow into grade school, they start watching movies and television shows which depict more realistic violence.
 They may learn about violent acts in the world at large from newscasts or from other kids at school.
 So by avoiding the subject, you’re merely leaving kids to make sense of violent acts on their own.
 Kids are more likely to be relieved than scared by discussions on the topic.

-Tips for talking about violence in eyeryday life
+Tips for talking to kids about violence in eyeryday life

 1. Avoid sit-down talks.
 Try to make it an ongoing conversation that you have throughout everyday life, especially for kids living in chronically violent neighborhoods.